Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

    the `cray-hnc-manager` Helm chart.
 1. Create namespaces specified in the `childnamespaces` with the tenant-specific prefix.
 1. Add the specified xnames to an [HSM group or partition](../hardware_state_manager/Component_Groups_and_Partitions.md).
-1. Apply the valued specified in `hsmgrouplabel`
+1. Apply the value specified in `hsmgrouplabel`
 1. If the `enforceexclusivehsmgroups` flag is `true`, TAPMS will ensure xnames cannot be specified in multiple tenants (that also have the flag set to `true` for their `hsmgrouplabel`).
 1. Create a Keycloak group with the name `<tenant-name>-tenant-admin` which can be assigned to users intended to be